-Once a single crack forms, significant concrete cover spalling of the RC piers and spandrels and may increase the building displacements.
+At the location of the lap lengths, a single crack is expected to form.
+Once a single crack forms, the wall may exhibit a rocking response and potentially cause a sliding shear failure.
+This will cause significant concrete cover spalling of the RC walls and may increase the building displacements.
 Once the displacements increase, non-structural elements such as doors, windows and building services is expected to be significantly damaged.
 Once significant shear sliding occurs in the walls, the gravity carrying capacity of the walls may be lost.

-Refer to Figure 6-2 and Figure 6-3 for the building's displacement shape under ULS shaking in each direction.
+Figure 6.3 - Non-contact splice locations